Fraudmarc/fraudmarc-ce/INSTALL.md

 ...
 ```

-7. Choose a name for your S3 Bucket(needs to be a globally unique name) that will receive DMARC report emails from SES, and enter the name into `/installer/env.list` as such:
+8. Enter into `/installer/env.list` your S3 Bucket name (needs to be a globally unique name - i.e. fraudmarc-ce-YourCompany) that will receive DMARC report emails from SES:

 ```
 ...